StefanoZambrini/beleopard-jekyll/pages/products.md

 ---
 layout: page
 title: Products
-permalink: /products/
+permalink: /portfolio/
 ---

+Testo.
+You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

-{% include products.html %}
+{% include portfolio.html %}